 Naoko Funatsu

-Naoko Funatsu joined the Japan Institute of International Affairs (JIIA) in November 2016 as a Research Fellow for American politics, US foreign relations, and Japan-US relations.
+Naoko Funatsu joined the Japan Institute of International Affairs (JIIA) in 2016 as a Research Fellow for American politics, U.S. foreign relations, and U.S.-Japan relations.
+While working at JIIA, she also served as a visiting associate professor at Kyushu University and a part-time lecturer at Tokyo Denki University.

 She is a member of the Japanese Association for American Studies.